FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Experiments

 Next, we consider the Susceptible-Infected-Recovered-Deceased (SIRD) model \citep{kermack1927contribution_sir} to demonstrate the ability of \ours~to solve inference problems on non-uniform discretizations of the parameters and observations that were not seen in the training data.
 In addition, we also show its ability to simultaneously infer vector-valued parameters.
 The model has three parameters: recovery rate, death rate, and contact rate \citep{chen2020timeSIR, schmidt2021probabilistic}.
 We use the same setup as in \citet{glockler2024simformer}, where we assume that the contact rate varies over time, but recovery and death rates are constant in time.
 We sample training simulations on a dense uniform grid for both parameters and observations.
 For evaluation we sample 100 observations, each discretized on a different set of 40 randomly sampled time points in $[0,50]$, using contact rates defined on a distinct set of 40 randomly sampled times.

 \ours, as well as Simformer, can reliably infer the posterior distribution (Fig.~\ref{fig:sir}a) and the observations lie close to the mean of the posterior predictive (Fig.~\ref{fig:sir}b).
 Both methods are comparable in terms of MSE of posterior predictive samples to the observations, as well as producing well-calibrated posteriors (Fig.~\ref{fig:sir}c).
 When we use only 20 timepoints to condition on, the performance of \ours~slightly decreases (Fig.~\ref{app_fig:sir20}).
 This highlights the necessity of the FNO block to have enough observation points to perform a reliable (approx.) Fourier transformation.
+We also observe that \ours~performs robustly across the base distribution lengthscale (Fig.~\ref{app_fig:SIRD_ablations}).
 This experiment shows that \ours~is on par with the state of the art on this low dimensional problem: It successfully infers function-valued parameters together with vector-valued parameters and can be conditioned on arbitrary discretizations of the observations.
 However, \ours~can also be applied to very high dimensional problems, as shown in the following experiment.